Authors: Dr. Athanasios Pallis and Dr. Theo Notteboom

 The first three refer to business-to-business relations.
 Another objective resides in business-to-community relationships.
 The fifth refers to the port relations with institutions and their administrators.
 These marketing objectives are mutually linked, whereas marketing actions are often required to support each other for achieving objectives that, despite appearances, are not stand-alone.

-The port authority might select among multiple combinations of stakeholders and marketing actions emphasizing the distinguishing features of their value proposition and market image.
-With port marketing efforts targeting different market segments and combinations of stakeholders, the set of marketing actions to be used is complex.
+The port authority might select from multiple combinations of stakeholders and marketing actions emphasizing the distinguishing features of their value proposition and market image.
+With port marketing efforts targeting different market segments and combinations of stakeholders, the marketing actions to be used are complex.
 The port authority can potentially select any combination as an objective and then serve it via suitable marketing actions, committing core resources, skills and competencies, and physical and financial resources, as well as time constraints.
-With marketing objectives inextricably linked and marketing actions often support each other, the generation of cross-fertilization effects might be produced due to synergies and economies of scope in committing resources and capabilities to marketing actions.
+With marketing objectives inextricably linked and marketing actions often supporting each other, the generation of cross-fertilization effects might be produced due to synergies and economies of scope in committing resources and capabilities to marketing actions.

 3. Increasing Customer Loyalty

 Despite the best of intentions and efforts when developing relationships, customers may defect to other ports.
 The main reasons behind this change in port choice are related to inadequate service or often just the impression of being treated with indifference.
 Retaining or reclaiming customers can be accomplished through a number of complementary strategies.